hapax/hapax.github.io/assets/hyperlaunch.md

-Perhaps, to be really responsible, we should drop our oomeist prejudices for a moment and acknowledge that it gets colder and gravity weakens as you go up, and that air is not ideal.
+Perhaps, to be really responsible, we should drop our oomeist prejudices for a moment and acknowledge that it gets colder and gravity weakens as you go up.
 How does that change things?
 Gravity is easiest.
 From Newton's universal law of gravitation,